inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 `STEP 1`  Organize the data in each partition<br>
-- within each partition of the original green and yellow data, a complex record is created with a composite key created from the values in the columns that are being joined on. <br>
+- within each partition of the original green and yellow data, a complex record is created with a composite key created from the values in the columns that are being joined on.

 `STEP 2` Reshuffling <br>
-- Records with the same join keys are reshuffled to the same partition, enabling localized join operations within each partition.<br>
+- Records with the same join keys are reshuffled to the same partition, enabling localized join operations within each partition.

 `STEP 3` Reduce within a partition<br>
-- Within each partition, a local join operation is performed on the records sharing the same join keys.<br> `STEP 4` Final Reduce <br>
+- Within each partition, a local join operation is performed on the records sharing the same join keys.

+`STEP 4` Final Reduce <br>
 - The results of local join operations within each partition are aggregated to produce the final joined dataset.<br>